vitotai/BrewPiLess/doc/M0Humidity.md

 DHT sensors also report temperature, and the temperature sensor is available after a PIN is assigned to the DHTxx sensor.

 NOTE:
-* The humidity sensor must be assigned to a slot numebr that is **smaller** than the temperature sensor of the humidity sensor.
+* The humidity sensor must be assigned to a slot numebr that is smaller than the temperature sensor of the humidity sensor.
 * I don't get stable readings from my DHT21 sensor.
 Maybe some fine tuning is needed, or it is the nature of DHT21.
 Don't trust the temperature reading of DHTxx sensor before verifying.
-* I have to supply 5V to my DHT21/AM2301 sensor when the "line" is too long, like 1 meter(3 feet).

-# BME280 sensors
-BME280 utilizes I2C for communication.
-No extra PINs are required.
-Howerver, I2C addresses of 0x77 and 0x76 are reserved for BME280, so if the LCD uses one of these addresses, it won't be detected.

-If BME280 is present, it should be detected when listing devices.

 # Humidity Control
 Humidity control runs similar algorithm as temperature control.
 The parameters are currently predefined and can be changed only by modification of source code..